shezzor/javascript-game-development-template/README.md

 # 🎮 shezzor's JavaScript Game Development Template

-A small template to create web/browser based games using the HTML canvas element.
+A small template to jump start your web/browser based game development using the HTML canvas element.

 ## ✔️ What this is

-A boilerplate code template along with a few utility functions to jump start your javascript game devlopment.
+A code template designed to be used as a starting point your javascript game development which handles the initial boilerplate code.
+It also includes a number of useful utility functions to help you along the way.

 It includes...

 - A standard folder scaffolding and code structure.
 - A canvas element and its context.
 This is already configured and set up for you.